Associate Portfolio Manager, New Zealand Treasury

 Bachelor of Business in Economics and Finance

-Getting involved in teams and projects outside of your usual studies can have a massive impact on landing a job straight out of university, says business alumnus Jordan Sanford who now works as a graduate financial risk analyst at the New Zealand Treasury.
+Getting involved in teams and projects outside of your usual studies can have a massive impact on landing a job straight out of university, says business alumnus Jordan Sanford who now works at the New Zealand Treasury.

 “One of the achievements I’m particularly proud of throughout my studies at AUT was being part of a team of AUT business students representing the university, and later New Zealand, in the 2017 CFA Institute University Challenge.
 Our team made it to the Asia Pacific semi-finals in Malaysia where we presented our research on a company listed on the NZX against some of the best finance schools in the region.

 “Opportunities like this don’t just help make your CV stand out, but also enable you to gain tangible experience and develop the soft skills employers are looking for.”

 Working on an applied project with colleagues from AUT's School of Economics was another highlight for Jordan.

 “Over the summer of 2017/18, our team was tasked with writing a literature review on the economic theory of charitable giving.
 Along with the project, our supervisors also conducted workshops where we covered a range of topics, met with experts in the field of charitable giving and gained insight into the world of policy analysis.”